 The Engineering Development Services Division (ANG-C3) provides world-class engineering and technical development services throughout all phases of the FAA's NextGen system acquisition process to ensure that future air transportation concepts and systems are effectively and efficiently integrated into the existing National Airspace System (NAS) and planned NextGen system evolution.

-Personnel with expertise in airborne/avionics systems, navigation, surveillance and weather perform system engineering, research and development activities for FAA's Air Traffic Organization and Aviation Safety.
+Personnel with expertise in airborne/avionics systems, navigation, surveillance, weather, and unmanned aircraft systems perform system engineering, research and development activities for FAA's Air Traffic Organization and Aviation Safety.
 ANG-C3 conducts technical validation activities to assess the efficacy of technology alternatives, develop system requirements, develop and validate domestic and international standards and assist in providing recommendations to support key decision points outlined in the EA infrastructure roadmaps.
 In support of these activities, ANG-C3 designs and develops prototypes and configures ground and airborne test beds to evaluate enabling NextGen technologies and applicable operational procedures.

-ANG-C3 includes the Airborne, Navigation, Surveillance and Weather branches.
+ANG-C3 includes the Airborne, Navigation, Surveillance, Weather, and UAS Engineering branches.